3.3.1sr1 - SRTC Procedure: Maintenance

 Miscellaneous safety equipment (goggles, gloves, back supports) is provided to all maintenance employees.
 First aid kits are located throughout the facilities at each location.
-Maintaining stock levels and replacing expired items is vendor serviced on a quarterly basis or by staff as needed.
+Maintaining stock levels and replacing expired items are the responsibility of each department.

 Grounds maintenance is performed primarily using contracted services and staff.
 SRTC employees perform certain tasks not covered by contracted services.

 State Laws and Regulations

 SRTC is classified as a small quantity generator of hazard waste and is in compliance with the Georgia EPA Division for the handling and disposal of all hazardous waste.
 All SRTC facilities have been inspected by the Georgia State Fire Marshall’s office for ADA compliance and issued Certificates of Occupancy for all buildings.

 A SRTC Emergency Operations Plan is in place and available to all employees and students.
 The Directors of Facilities investigate accidents involving maintenance staff for safe work practices.
 The SRTC Emergency Operations Plan is evaluated or revised at least once per year by the Safety Committee.